 - Hey, Let’s Make Stuff

-I like to create a folder on my computer that I keep all my SVG files together in.
+I like to create a folder on my computer that I store images of the SVG files together in.
 You can organize the best way for you!

 SVG Files usually come in .zip files.
 This is a “zipped” folder that contains several files inside.
-Normally your SVG file along with a few more formats such as .png, .jpg, and .dxf are most common.
-Sometimes you will get a .ai file (for Illustrator) or a .studio file (for Silhouette) as well.
+Normally your SVG file along with a few more formats such as .png, .jpeg/jpg, and .dxf are the most common.
+Sometimes you will get a .ai or .eps file (for Illustrator) or a .studio file (for Silhouette) as well.
 There most likely will be a Terms of Service .txt file or .pdf.

 When you download the .zip file it will normally go to your “downloads folder” From there you will unzip the file.